Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 -------------------------------

-The ``view_wiki`` function will be configured to respond as the default view callable for a ``Wiki`` resource object.
+The ``view_wiki`` function will be configured to respond as the default view callable for a Wiki resource.
 We'll provide it with a ``@view_config`` decorator which names the class ``tutorial.models.Wiki`` as its context.
-This means that when a Wiki object is the context, and no :term:`view name` exists in the request, this view will be used.
+This means that when a Wiki resource is the context, and no :term:`view name` exists in the request, this view will be used.
 The view configuration associated with ``view_wiki`` does not use a ``renderer`` because the view callable always returns a :term:`response` object rather than a dictionary.
 No renderer is necessary when a view returns a response object.

-The view callable always redirects to the ``Page`` object named "FrontPage".
-It returns an instance of the :class:`pyramid.httpexceptions.HTTPFound` class (instances of which implement the WebOb :term:`response` interface), and the :func:`pyramid.url.resource_url` API.  :func:`pyramid.url.resource_url` constructs a URL to the ``FrontPage`` page resource (e.g. ``http://localhost:6543/FrontPage``), and uses it as the "location" of the HTTPFound response, forming an HTTP redirect.
+The ``view_wiki`` view callable always redirects to the URL of a Page resource named "FrontPage".
+To do so, it returns an instance of the :class:`pyramid.httpexceptions.HTTPFound` class (instances of which implement the WebOb :term:`response` interface).
+The :func:`pyramid.url.resource_url` API.  :func:`pyramid.url.resource_url` constructs a URL to the ``FrontPage`` page resource (e.g. ``http://localhost:6543/FrontPage``), and uses it as the "location" of the HTTPFound response, forming an HTTP redirect.

 The ``view_page`` view function
 -------------------------------

-The ``view_page`` function will be configured to respond as the default view of a ``Page`` resource.
+The ``view_page`` function will be configured to respond as the default view of a Page resource.
 We'll provide it with a ``@view_config`` decorator which names the class ``tutorial.models.Wiki`` as its context.
-This means that when a Page object is the context, and no :term:`view name` exists in the request, this view will be used.
+This means that when a Page resource is the context, and no :term:`view name` exists in the request, this view will be used.
 We inform :app:`Pyramid` this view will use the ``templates/view.pt`` template file as a ``renderer``.

-The ``view_page`` function generates the :term:`ReStructuredText` body of a page (stored as the ``data`` attribute of the context passed to the view; the context will be a Page object) as HTML.
+The ``view_page`` function generates the :term:`ReStructuredText` body of a page (stored as the ``data`` attribute of the context passed to the view; the context will be a Page resource) as HTML.
 Then it substitutes an HTML anchor for each *WikiWord* reference in the rendered HTML using a compiled regular expression.